Broughty Ferry: Sport

+Due to its location on the Tay, Broughty Ferry has a long history of recreational sailing.
+The Grassy Beach in West Ferry is the centre of most sailing and rowing in Broughty Ferry.
+The Royal Tay Yacht Club (RTYC) has been based in West Ferry for over 100 years.
+Broughty Ferry Boating, now a subsidiary of the RTYC, was founded as the Broughty Ferry Boating Club.
+Dundee University Sailing Club uses the yacht club's facilities.

+Dundee Sailing and Rowing Club is also a well-established organisation and has its own facilities at the Grassy Beach.

 Cadet Forces

 Air Training Corps

 1232 (City of Dundee) Squadron is based in Gardyne Place, Broughty Ferry, next to Craigebarns Primary School.
 It is a successful, active squadron which benefits from close proximity to RAF Leuchars for basic powered flying training (currently using Grob Tutor), RM Condor (Viking Glider) in Arbroath for winch-launched glider flying and the Barry Buddon Training Area in Monifeith for field exercises and fullbore shooting competitions.
 The squadron makes use of the small-bore range in Forfar.
 The active group of cadets parade twice weekly on weekday evenings as well as being successful in a range of weekend competitions and camps across the UK.

 Army Cadet Force

 The Army Cadet Force (ACF) is a youth organisation almost 150 years old.
 Broughty Ferry was formerly home to Grove Black Watch, part of Cambrai company in the Angus and Dundee Battalion.
 The detachment has since relocated to nearby Monifieth.